Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Procedure-comments.md

 * EHDSProcedure.outcome
 * EHDSProcedure.subject.

 Regarding the latter.
 Some text seem to be missing.
-The subject is not definied in this dataset.
+The subject is not defined in this dataset.

 It can be noted that the zib procedure has a scope of a "therapeutic or diagnostic procedure undergone by the patient or which the patient will undergo", so past en future use (and presumably present use as well).
 The scope of the Xt-EHR is "An action that is or was performed on or for a patient", so only past and present use.
 So the zib has future use in scope while Xt-EHR has not.
 In addition, Xt-EHR doesn't have the restriction on therapeutic or diagnostic procedures, so it _might_ have a broader scope - e.g. an action could also be an freedom restricting intervention, which is not a Procedure according to the zib.
 I'm not sure about this though